Dundee Road, Stoke-on-Trent ST1 4BS

 Talk For Writing:

 Writing is taught in a structured way of teaching writing from Nursery up to Year 6, following Pie Corbett’s ‘Talk for Writing’ process.
 Talk for Writing involves making explicit the processes and thinking involved in the writing process so that ultimately they can be internalised and applied by children in their own writing.
 Talk for Writing is embedded in every writing lesson throughout the school.
+We follow the Penpals handwriting scheme to ensure good presentation and the Read, Write Inc spelling programme once children have finished Read, Write Inc phonics.

 Teachers set high expectations for every pupil.
 They plan challenging work to enable all pupils to make good progress regardless of their academic ability or background.
 We expect all children to make good progress albeit from different starting points.